CookiePLMonster/CookiePLMonster.github.io/_mods/gran-turismo-2/60fps.md

 An improved 60 FPS cheat.
 I expanded it to re-enable tire smoke effects and the rear view mirror, originally disabled for performance reasons when running the game in Hi-Fi mode
 (that mode is not present in GT2, but it's a leftover from GT1).

+**WARNING:** When this cheat is in use, existing replays and AI ghost in Rally events will break.
+Consider switching back to 30 FPS for those events.

 <div align="center" class="video-container">
 <iframe src="https://www.youtube.com/embed/QOQ56HKYgJg" frameborder="0" allowfullscreen></iframe>
 </div>